ipilcher/fdf/README.md

   processes to a
   [Linux netfilter IP set](https://www.netfilter.org/projects/ipset/index.html).
-  With the correct firewall rules in place, this can enable "stateful" routing of unicast responses to broadcast or multicast discovery packets; unicast responses will be routed only during the period immediately after a discovery packet has been forwarded.
+  With the correct firewall rules in place, this can enable "stateful" routing of unicast responses to broadcast or multicast discovery packets; a unicast response packet will be routed only to a destination that recently sent a query of the correct type.

-Each member of the `filters` object defines a filter instance.
-Each filter instance must have a unique name, which is defined by its name (key value) within the `filters` object.
+Each member of the `filters` object defines a filter instance of that name.
 Each filter instance must contain 1 or 2 members &mdash; `file` (required) and `args` (optional).  `file` must be a JSON string that specifies the full path of the shared object to be loaded (unless the shared object is within the normal library search path).
 If present, `args` must be an array of JSON strings, which will be passed to the filter's initialization function to initialize the filter instance.
 (The name of the filter instance and the path to the shared object are also passed.)

 The configuration fragment below creates two instances of the mDNS filter and one instance of the IP set filter.